-With this information Cobbler is able to generate required PXE and UEFI Grub configurations which can be checked in /srv/tftpboot/pxelinux.cfg/default and $/srv/tftpboot/grub/x86_64_menu_items.cfg$ .
+With this information Cobbler is able to generate required PXE and UEFI Grub configurations which can be checked in /srv/tftpboot/pxelinux.cfg/default and /srv/tftpboot/grub/x86\64\menu\items.cfg.

-These files contain the end result which will be used by PXE client when determining what to boot and with what parameters.
+These files contain the end result which will be used by PXE client when determining what to boot and with which parameters.

-Chapter 11.
+Chapter 12.
 Best practices

-11.1.
+12.1.
 Deploying new images